Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 These methods dump the 3D scene into an image file passed by its name  and path as theFile.

-The raster image data handling algorithm is based on the Image_PixMap  class.
+The raster image data handling algorithm is based on the *Image_PixMap* class.
 The supported extensions are ".png", ".bmp", ".png", ".png".

 The value passed as *theBufferType* argument defines the type of the  buffer for an output image <i>(RGB, RGBA, floating-point, RGBF, RGBAF)</i>.
 Both  methods return *Standard_True* if the scene has been successfully dumped.

+There is also class *Image_AlienPixMap* providing import / export from / to external image files in formats supported by **FreeImage** library.

 **Note** that dumping the image for a paper format with  large dimensions is a memory consuming operation, it might be necessary to take  care of preparing enough free memory to perform this operation.